Rep. Steve King On ‘Someone Else’s Babies’ Tweet: ‘I Didn’t Misspeak At All’

 “It was characterized by the left as having a race component, but nothing in my statement references race in any way.
 We have to restore western civilization,” King said.

-King has at least one conservative defender following the comments in GOP “NeverTrumper” Ben Shapiro, who hammered the media in one of his latest columns and reiterating what Steve King confirmed at the end of Tucker Carlson Tonight.
+King has at least one conservative defender, following the comments by GOP “NeverTrumper” Ben Shapiro, who hammered the media in one of his latest columns and reiterating what Steve King confirmed at the end of Tucker Carlson Tonight.

-Shapiro charged that media reporting conveniently left off some clarification statements Steve King made on the now infamous CNN New Day appearance and only instead gravitated towards the sound bite.
+Shapiro charged that the media reporting conveniently left off some clarification statements that Steve King made on the now infamous CNN New Day appearance and only instead gravitated towards the sound bite.

 Steve King doubles down on controversial tweet: “I’m a champion for Western civilization” https://t.co/l07o4aWOIp pic.twitter.com/AjCQXplfRL